gititinyoursoul/supercoapp-data-analysis-public/README.md

 # SupercoApp Data Analysis
 Supercoop Friedenau is a FoodCoop based on the New York model.
-Member-owned and self organized their goal is to provide quality food to their members, with an emphasis on organic and regional products.
+Member-owned and self-organized their goal is to provide quality food to their members, with an emphasis on organic and regional products.
 This repository showcases the data analysis of the SupercoApp and contains only a sample of the original data.

 # Functionalities